module specification

 On completion of this module the students will be able to:

-1. Assess & analyse the on line marketplace and the impact influence of the dynamic digital environment on marketing activity and consumers LO1
+1. Assess & analyse the online external environment and the impact influence of the dynamic digital environment on marketing activity LO1

 Bibliography